-Content Where/ Who When Unit

-Capacity allocated JAO/ ENTSO-E 13:00 MW

-(used margin on Criti- JAO, ENTSO E CET 17144

-cal Branches) Congestion income JAO/ ENTSO-E 19:00 CET € Individual bidding zone prices NEMOs' websites 13:00 CET €/MWh Aggregated supply and demand curves for each market time unit NEMOs' websites 14:00 CET - Overview CWE bidding zone prices ENTSO-E 14:00 CET €/MWh Net positions per bid- ding zone JAO / ENTSO-E 13:00 CET MW
+Content Where/ Who When Unit Capacity allocated (used margin on Criti- cal Network Elements) JAO/ ENTSO-E 13:00 CET MW Congestion income JAO/ ENTSO-E 19:00 CET € Individual bidding zone prices NEMOs' websites 13:00 CET €/MWh Aggregated supply and demand curves for each market time unit NEMOs' websites 14:00 CET - Overview CWE bidding zone prices ENTSO-E 14:00 CET €/MWh Net positions per bid- ding zone JAO / ENTSO-E 13:00 CET MW

-9.3.3.
-Publication of additional CBCO information
+8.3.3.
+Publication of additional CNEC information

-CWE partners will publish, for each day with an hourly resolution, the list of all Critical Branches, disclosing the location aggregated by bidding zone or border ("BE", "DE", "AT", "FR", "NL", "DE-AT", "DE-NL", "FR-BE", "FR-DE", BE-NL").
+CWE partners will publish, for each day with an hourly resolution, the list of all Critical Network Elements, disclosing the location aggregated by bidding zone or border ("BE", "DE", "AT", "FR", "NL", "DE-AT", "DE-NL", "FR-BE", "FR-DE", BE-NL", "BE-DE").

-In other words, CWE partners will publish the equivalent of the PTDF sheet of the utility tool, but will publish the Critical Branch and Outage Name, the EIC codes if applicable of the CB and CO, RAM, Fmax, Fref, FRM, FAV, AMR, presolved status, bidding area and the PTDF factors linked to the fixed CBCO labels.
+In other words, CWE partners will publish the equivalent of the PTDF sheet of the utility tool, but will publish the Critical Network Element and Contingency Name, the EICs if applicable of the CNE and C, RAM, Fmax, Fref, FRM, FAV, AMR, MinRAMFactor, MinRAMFactorJustification, presolved status, bidding area and the PTDF factors linked to the CNEC harmonized human readable names (detailed in a next paragraph).

 This additional publication will be realized at 10:30 AM in D-1.

-The content and style of this additional data supply related to the Critical Branches is the outcome of intensive exchange with Market Parties and NRAs.
+The content and style of this additional data supply related to the Critical Network Elements is the outcome of intensive exchange with Market Parties and NRAs.